bcgov/public-cloud-techdocs/docs/networking.md

   - **Shared Subnets Between Workloads:**
     - Subnets are shared among all workloads within the same VPC.
     - All workloads in the same VPC/subnet share the same IP address pool.

-  - **Security Measures:**
-    - Shared subnets utilize the same IP pool to prevent workloads from communicating with each other across accounts.
-    - This design enhances security by isolating workloads within the same VPC, minimizing cross-workload communication.